garden-io/garden/docs/using-garden/config-templates.md

 ### Defining actions and workflows

-Each template can include one or more actions (`Build`, `Deploy`, `Test` or `Run`) or workflows (`kind: Workflow`) under the `actions` key.
-The schema for each action is exactly the same as for normal actions or workflows with just a couple of differences:
+Each template can include one or more actions (`Build`, `Deploy`, `Test` or `Run`) or workflows (`kind: Workflow`) under the `configs` key.
+The schema for each action or workflow is exactly the same as for normal actions or workflows with just a couple of differences:

 - In addition to any other template strings available when defining modules, you additionally have `${parent.name}`, `${template.name}` and `${inputs.*}` (more on inputs in the next section). **It's important that you use one of these for the names of the actions, so that every generated action has a unique name.**.
 - You can set a `path` field on each config to any subdirectory relative to the directory where the `RenderTemplate` config is placed.

 ### Defining and referencing inputs

-On the `ConfigTemplate`, the `inputsSchemaPath` field points to a standard [JSON Schema](https://json-schema.org/) file, which describes the schema for the `inputs` field on every module that references the template.
+On the `ConfigTemplate`, the `inputsSchemaPath` field points to a standard [JSON Schema](https://json-schema.org/) file, which describes the schema for the `inputs` field on every action and module that references the template.
 In our example, it looks like this:

 ```json
 {